lowlydba/awesome-b-corp-careers/README.md

-# b-corp-careers
+# awesome-b-corp-careers
-A listing of career openings at certified B Corporations.
+A listing of (technical) career openings at certified B Corporations.

 - [What is a B Corp?](#what-is-a-b-corp)
 - [Listings](#listings)